 “I had no idea about the film business and how it worked, or what a producer or a studio executive did,” she says.
 “But I did love movies and books, so often I’d read a book and then go see the movie, and intuitively try to understand the connections between the page and the screen.”

 When it came time to think about college, staying in LA and attending the University of Southern California (USC) seemed like the best choice.
-But after a couple of years, she got restless, left school, travelled to Hawaii, then moved to Madrid, all the while trying to find a place where she really belonged and could grow.
+But after a couple of years, she got restless, left school, traveled to Hawaii, then moved to Madrid, all the while trying to find a place where she really belonged and could grow.

 She found herself searching for just the right place to continue her education and, after a lot of research, decided that UC Santa Cruz was it.
 She applied to the creative writing program and started her new life.
 “I was a junior by then and immediately found my tribe.
 I also started daily dance classes in the Theater Department and made friends with Zeke Richardson who ran a KZSC radio show called Rebels Without Applause.”
 In fact, one of the Rebels’ actors, Mitch Marcus, became her first husband and the father of her two sons.
 She’s still close with many of the friends she made at UC Santa Cruz.
 “UC Santa Cruz was a great, nurturing ground for training in the arts and finding my people.”